Hridyangam16/Sentiment-Analysis---Disneyland-Park-Reviews/README.md

 In this first text analysis graph, we identified the key words used by reviewers with rating five.
 In the graph below we can notice that most repetitive word used in the reviews is great, which can be interpreted as a positive sentiment about most of the parks.
 Furthermore, we have other most used words such as visit, first attraction, character, amazing, parks and people.
 We notice that these words are the most repetitive because these are things that people enjoy the most, such as

 On another hand, we have that the keywords with the lowest rating reviews have other common words used.
 According to the text analysis, we can see that the most negative words used are queue, people, minute staff, place, closed, ticket.
-We can interpret that without a doubt the sentiment is negative because these people experience at the park 􏰀􏰁􏰂􏰃􏰄􏰅 been positive and these comments relate to the idea of having queue problems, conflict with other people in the park, finding some rides closed and having some issues finding tickets for some specific dates.
+We can interpret that without a doubt the sentiment is negative because these people experience at the park has been positive and these comments relate to the idea of having queue problems, conflict with other people in the park, finding some rides closed and having some issues finding tickets for some specific dates.

 Word Cloud: Disneyland California, Paris, and Hong Kong